mrismanaziz/Reforestation/README.md

-## Did you hear the joke about the wandering nun?
-She was a roman catholic.
+## What did the sea say to the sand?
+"We have to stop meeting like this."